aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 setting up their organization tree.
 The organization acmeco will be used for the examples below.

-The following tree with just one node is set up when a CVaaS tenant is created for a customer.
+The following tree with just one node is set up when a baseline organization or tenant is created for an operator.
 For example, this node is set up for the `acmeco organization` with an admin user.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%